pasqal-io/qadence/docs/tutorials/advanced_tutorials/differentiability.md

 )[0]
 ```

+!!! warning "Only available via the PyQTorch backend"
+    Currently, differentiating with separated parameters is only
+    possible when the `pyqtorch` backend is selected.

 ### Differentiating only with circuit parameters

 We can also specify only the `circuit` key if the observable has no parameters.